Flagyl 375 Capsules Prescribing Information

 Hematopoietic: Reversible neutropenia (leukopenia); rarely, reversible thrombocytopenia.

-Hypersensitivity: Urticaria, erythematous rash, Stevens-Johnson Syndrome, toxic epidermal necrolysis, flushing, nasal congestion, dryness of the mouth (or vagina or vulva), and fever.
+Hypersensitivity: Toxic epidermal necrolysis (TEN), Stevens-Johnson Syndrome (SJS), drug reaction with eosinophilia and systemic symptoms (DRESS), acute generalized exanthematous pustulosis (AGEP), urticaria, erythematous rash, flushing, nasal congestion, dryness of the mouth (or vagina or vulva), and fever.

 Renal: Dysuria, cystitis, polyuria, incontinence, and a sense of pelvic pressure.
 Instances of darkened urine have been reported by approximately one patient in 100,000.
 Although the pigment which is probably responsible for this phenomenon has not been positively identified, it is almost certainly a metabolite of metronidazole and seems to have no clinical significance.

 Other: Proliferation of Candida in the vagina, dyspareunia, decrease of libido, proctitis, and fleeting joint pains sometimes resembling "serum sickness."
-If patients receiving metronidazole drink alcoholic beverages, they may experience abdominal distress, nausea, vomiting, flushing, or headache.
-A modification of the taste of alcoholic beverages has also been reported.
+Rare cases of pancreatitis, which generally abated on withdrawal of the drug, have been reported.

 Single oral doses of metronidazole, up to 15 g, have been reported in suicide attempts and accidental overdoses.
 Symptoms reported include nausea, vomiting, and ataxia.